Day 2: 25 Insights in 25 Days 2019 New Year Marathon!

-Over the past decade, drones have gone from a developing technology and niche use-case, to an incredibly common tool used in filmmaking worldwide.
+Over the past decade, drones have gone from developing technology and niche use-case to an incredibly common tool used in filmmaking worldwide.
 In the world of documentaries, reality TV, and non-fiction TV – almost every show uses drone footage these days.

 While productions love to use drone footage for the unique perspective it can add, very few productions can afford a heavy-lift drone carrying an Alexa or RED camera.
 Instead, prosumer drones with built-in or small action cameras are seeing a lot of use in the TV world.
 These cameras suffer from a lot of challenges, including: